 Kiyro carefully hopped over a fallen log and branches.
 The thick leaves rubbed against his arms creating small welts from each hit.

 “That’s not the only thing.
 Here is something about cats.
-There is a long history in the past of cats being worshipped as gods and seen as guardians of the dead, a protector, or even a spiritual companion.
-There are other sides where during the medieval times when cats were stigmatized as evil, in league with the devil and demons, an omen, bringing bad luck and especially black cats were often caught and burnt like witches at the stake.
-Different countries around the world still have such strong belief even to this day and age,” said Sylph.
+There was a long history of cats being worshiped as guardians of the dead, a protector, or even spiritual companions.
+There were other sides during the medieval times when cats were stigmatized as evil, in league with the devil and demons, an omen, bringing bad luck and especially black cats were often caught and burnt like witches at stake.
+Different countries worldwide still have such strong beliefs even today and age,” Sylph said.

 “So we’re going for a supernatural aspect in all this.”

 “Yep.
-That’s the best answer that I have came up at the moment.
-Would you like me to pull up any other information that you wanted me to look into? ”
+That’s the best answer I have come up with now.
+Would you like me to pull up any other information you wanted me to look into?”

 “Chase the cats and pull out your eyeballs.”

 Kiyro sighed and shook his head in disbelief.
 “What kind of answer is that?
-Is there anyway for these shadow people things to disappear?”
+Is there any way for these shadow people to disappear?”

 Sylph began to prune his wings and was silent for a moment.
-“Well I can look into that but we should get this quest over with.
-I’m tired of staying out here in the wild with all these furballs running around like crazy animals.”
+“Well, I can look into that, but we should get this quest over.
+I’m tired of running out in the wild with all these furballs like crazy animals.”

-“Well lucky for you.
+“Well, lucky for you.
 It seems I’m right on top of the spot.”
 Kiyro stopped and looked around.
 There were more cats in the vicinity than a couple of minutes ago.
-There were cats sitting on the branches of the trees, others stopped and sat on fallen logs and rocks.
-The amount of cats he counted was over fifty.
+Cats were sitting on the branches of the trees; others stopped and sat on fallen logs and rocks.
+The number of cats he counted was over fifty.

-“The cats are increasing like rabbits.
-If we stay around here any longer we will be suffocating from the cat’s hair.”
-Sylph stated with unease towards the events that have been unfolding before him.
+“The number of cats is increasing like rabbits.
+If we stay around here any longer, we will be suffocating from the cat’s hair.”
+Sylph stated with unease towards the events that had been unfolding before him.